payara/Payara-Community-Documentation/documentation/extended-documentation/advanced-jdbc/slow-sql-logger.md

 There are a number of ways to configure the slow SQL threshold time on a connection pool.

 ### Administration Console
-To configure slow SQL logging on a connection pool via the administration console.
-Navigate to the Connection Pool's Advanced Properties tab and specify the Slow Query Log Threshold time in seconds (-1) disables the feature.
+To configure slow SQL logging on a connection pool via the administration console, navigate to the Connection Pool's Advanced Properties tab.
+Then specify the Slow Query Log Threshold time in seconds.
+The value (-1) disables slow SQL logging feature.
 ![Slow SQL Logging settings in the administration console](/images/slowsqllogging.png)

 ### asadmin